The Long Game

 - Unusual User Interface: A hole in the head.
 As seen in the picture.

-- You Have Failed Me: In a Rare non-villain example.
-After Adam installs the brain chip and becomes a liability when he almost creates a time paradox by recording the data on his mother's answering machine to use the information for profit, The Doctor kicks him to the curb and leaves him at his home, as he is now a walking paradox waiting to happen.
+- You Have Failed Me: In a rare non-villain example.
+After Adam installs the brain chip and becomes a liability when he almost creates a time paradox by recording the data on his mother's answering machine to use the information for profit, the Doctor kicks him to the curb and leaves him at his home, as he is now a walking paradox waiting to happen.

 - Zillion-Dollar Bill: The money stick the Doctor gets for Rose and Adam later turns out to have "unlimited credit" on it when Adam is preparing to get a chip implanted.